Compression as Adaptation: Implicit Visual Representation with Diffusion Foundation Models: Methods

 While the above objective arises from a KL-constraint perspective on the path measure, modern neural networks are highly over-parametrized.
-Therefore, in practice, we still need to apply an explicit rate constraint over the adaption.
+Therefore, in practice, we still need to apply an explicit rate constraint over the adaptation.

-\paragraph{One-vector adaption} First, instead of directly fine-tune the entire network, we only train an adaption via Low-rank adaptations (LoRA) \citep{DBLP:conf/iclr/HuSWALWWC22}.
+\paragraph{One-vector adaptation} First, instead of directly fine-tune the entire network, we only train an adaptation via Low-rank adaptations (LoRA) \citep{DBLP:conf/iclr/HuSWALWWC22}.
 For a pretrained weight matrix $\mathbf{W}_0 \in \mathbb{R}^{m \times n}$, LoRA models the weight update as a low-rank decomposition

 where $\mathbf{A} \in \mathbb{R}^{m \times r}$ and $\mathbf{B} \in \mathbb{R}^{r \times n}$ with rank $r \ll \min(m,n)$.
 The new weight is given by $\mathbf{W} = \mathbf{W}_0 + \Delta \mathbf{W}$.

 Although the rank $r$ is typically small, modern visual generative models contain a large number of layers.
 Equipping each with its own pair of LoRA matrices $(\mathbf{A}, \mathbf{B})$ keeps the total number of adaptation parameters substantial.
 To further reduce the number of parameters, we draw inspiration from the hashing trick used in neural network compression~\citep{chen2015compressing,DBLP:conf/iclr/HavasiPH19,muller2022instant}: instead of storing separate adaptation parameters for each layer, we map all LoRA parameters into a single shared vector through a fixed projection, randomly generated by a pseudo-random number generator (PRNG).
 This design enforces parameter sharing across layers and encodes the entire adaptations into a compact vector $\mathbf{v} \in \mathbb{R}^{1 \times k}$.
 Note that a closely related formulation has recently been proposed under the name Uni-LoRA~\citep{li2025unilora}.